Upcoming Event:

 Disadvantaged Business Enterprise (DBE) Program & Commitment Statement:

-The Indianapolis Public Transportation Corporation (IPTC-IndyGo) has established a Disadvantaged Business Enterprise (DBE) Program in accordance with regulations of the U.S. Department of Transportation (USDOT), 49 CFR Part 26.
+The Indianapolis Public Transportation Corporation (IPTC-IndyGo) remains committed fostering inclusive participation in its contracting and procurement opportunities through the Disadvantaged Business Enterprise (DBE) Program, in accordance with U.S. Department of Transportation (USDOT) regulations under 49 CFR Part 26.

 Contact Us: